diegofm09/Python/README.md

 ## 📁 Repository Structure

-- `Daily_python_exercises/`: Where I upload what I've learned every day.
+- `Daily_python_exercises/`: Where I upload what I've learned every day
-- `Projects/`: Where at the end of each unit I upload a project where I practice everything I've learned until that moment.
+- `Projects/`: Where at the end of each unit I upload a project where I practice everything I've learned until that moment

 ## 📈 My Progress